instadeepai/marl-eval/README.md

 [**JSON Files Merging Script**](marl_eval/json_tools/merge_json_files.py): `concatenate_files` reads json files from a specified local directory and concatenates their contents into a single structured dictionary, while ensuring uniqueness of seed numbers within the data.
 It handles nested json structures and saves the concatenated result into a new single json file for downstream aggregation and plotting.

-> 📌 Using `pull_neptune_data` alongside `concatenate_files` forms an effective workflow, first generating multiple JSON files from experiments and then merging them into a single file, ready for use in marl-eval.
-This approach streamlines data preparation.
+> 📌 Using `pull_neptune_data` followed by `concatenate_files` forms an effective workflow, where multiple JSON files from different experiment runs are first pulled from Neptune and then merged into a single file, ready for use in marl-eval.

 > 🚧 **Important note on data structure** 🚧
 >